 - After completion of their program, F-1 students are allowed to remain in the U.S. for 60 days, which is considered their grace period.
 Do not overstay your time in the U.S.

 - In the case of withdrawing from UW Tacoma, turn in a completed Withdrawal Form to the Registrar's office.

 Additional rules apply when students are engaged in Optional Practical Training (OPT).
 Attend the OPT workshop offered at the beginning of each academic quarter to learn more.

-If you violate your status and/or run into a situation where you are questioned by Federal or Local Agents (for example: Police, Immigration Agents or FBI), you want to make sure that you know what to do.
-To learn more, please visit Know Your Rights, a useful resource prepared by American Civil Liberties Union (ACLU).
+If you violate your status and/or run into a situation where you are questioned by Federal or Local Agents (for example Police, Immigration Agents or FBI), you want to make sure that you know what to do.
+To learn more, please visit Know Your Rights, a useful resource prepared by the American Civil Liberties Union (ACLU).